 Child rape can happen in any context.
-Children are raped in organized paedophile rings, in the making of child sexual abuse images and films, or in one-on one settings by a parent or other relative, family friend, church leader, babysitter or in fewer cases, strangers.
+Children are raped in organized paedophile rings, child pornography rackets, or in one-on one settings by a parent or other relative, family friend, church leader, babysitter or in fewer cases, strangers.
 It is a heartbreaking truth that children may be made available by their own parents for rape by other adults.
-Offenders are usually male – though by no means exclusively – and one study specifically about child-rape found that non-related but known perpetrators - such as family friends, comprise the largest group of offenders (Saunders, Kilpatrick, Hanson, Resnick and Walker, 1999 p.193).
+Offenders are usually male – though by no means exclusively – and one study specifically about child-rape found that non-related but known perpetrators – such as family friends, comprise the largest group of offenders (Saunders, Kilpatrick, Hanson, Resnick and Walker, 1999 p.193).

 How common is child rape?

 We’d like to think that people who rape children are rare.
 Child rape in places like South Africa has been called epidemic (see below for articles).
 We should support bodies addressing this tragedy, but we should not be complacent about the incidence of child rape in affluent Western societies.
 By now, we know that child sexual abuse is appallingly common.
 What about child rape?
 The research of Saunders et al (1999, p.187) tells us the following: